khrapovs/data-to-slides-with-dvc/README.md

 Versioning goes beyond just tracking code.
 It encompasses managing data transformations, model parameters, and experiment outputs in a systematic way.
 By using tools like DVC, teams can ensure that every step of the pipeline is reproducible and well-documented.
 This not only supports collaboration within the team but also builds trust with stakeholders, who gain a transparent record of how insights and models were derived.
 Versioning is not just about keeping things tidy - it is about ensuring the reliability and accountability of your entire data science workflow.

-### Automating Communication: Slides as a Pipeline step

-As a bonus, presentation slides - an unavoidable communication medium in corporate environments - can also be automatically generated and versioned alongside data and model updates.
-While this may seem excessive at first glance, I have found it to be a significant time saver for streamlined and effortless communication, especially with non-technical stakeholders.
+Presentation slides - an unavoidable communication medium in corporate environments - can also be automatically generated and versioned alongside data and model updates.
+While this may seem excessive at first glance, this step is actually crucial.
+I have found it to be a significant time saver for streamlined and effortless communication, especially with non-technical stakeholders.
+Data science teams often focus so heavily on data wrangling that they neglect presenting their results in a “management-friendly” format.
+This task typically falls to roles like product owners or business consultants, who spend significant time converting raw outputs into polished presentations.
+Writing slides directly in Jupyter notebooks empowers data scientists to present their findings in a clear, visually appealing format and maintain short communication loops with stakeholders.

 ### A Toy Example: Wine Dataset to Executive slides